Local SEO and Google Business Profile — How to Dominate Local Search Results

 Local SEO and AI — What Is Changing?

 In 2026, AI Overviews also appear in local results.
 Google AI can answer questions like "best pizza in Krakow" based on reviews, website content, and GBP data.
+This is the same entity-building logic as the three pillars above, just with a different reader — instead of ranking you against a page of other results, the AI is deciding whether to mention you at all.

 What this means for local SEO: